splunk/observability-workshop/docs/module6/hotrod.md

 ---

-## 4. Verify that APM traffic is reaching SignalFx
+## 4. Verify that µAPM traces are reaching SignalFx

-Open SignalFx in your browser and select the APM tab to open the APM UI.
+Open SignalFx in your browser and select the **µAPM** tab.

 ![select APM](../images/module6/select-apm.png){: .zoom}

-Select the troubleshooting tab, and select your environment and set the time to 15 minutes.
-This  should show you the dependency map for the hotrod app
+Select the **Troubleshooting** tab, and select your environment and set the time to 15 minutes.
+This will show you the Dependency Map for the Hot R.O.D. application.

 ![Hot R.O.D. in APM](../images/module6/hotrod-troubleshooting.png)

-If you did create some errors, they show up as the big red dot in the Redis service.
+If you did create some errors, they will show up as the big red dot in the Redis service.